 - 1. You have ample opportunity to do your work thoroughly throughout the semester and to work with me if you are having difficulties; extra credit assignments are not given. - 2.
-In keeping with Fredonia's Green Initiative, we will make this a (relatively) paperless classroom; unless otherwise stated. work will be turned in electronically to the drop boxes on OnCourse (Assignments Submissions/Drop Boxes folder).
+In keeping with Fredonia's Green Initiative, this a (relatively) paperless classroom; unless otherwise stated, work will be turned in electronically to drop boxes on OnCourse (Assignment Submissions/ Drop Boxes folder).
 Please print double-sided if printing is necessary. - 3.
-Log onto the class ONCOURSE site for copies of the syllabus, course assignment guidelines, submit assignments, communication with group members, other course-related materials or information, to fulfill a course requirement, and to keep track of your grades.
-If you have any difficulty logging into OnCourse, contact the ITS Service Center, W203 Thompson, 673-3407.

-NOTE 1: You are responsible for double-checking ONCOURSE drop boxes to ensure that your assignment was successfully submitted by the due date/time.
-You MUST do this: failing to verify that your document is attached means that, if it is accepted it at a later date, it will be late and will lose points.
-Remember that OnCourse may not support all browsers.
+Log onto the class OnCourse site for copies of the syllabus, schedule, course assignment guidelines and other course-related materials or information, to submit assignments and communicate with team members, and to keep track of your grades.
+If you have any difficulty logging into OnCourse, contact the ITS Service Center, W203 Thompson, 673-3407. - NOTE 1: You MUST double-check OnCourse drop boxes to ensure that your assignment was successfully submitted by the due date/time.
+Failing to verify that your document is attached means that, if it is accepted it at a later date, it will be late and will lose points.